Azure/aad-pod-identity/charts/aad-pod-identity/README.md

 #### Installing charts

-* If you need the `AzureIdentity` and `AzureIdentityBinding` resources to be created as part of the chart installation, update the values.yml to enable the azureIdentity and replace the resourceID, clientID using the values for the user identity.
+* If you need one or more `AzureIdentity` and `AzureIdentityBinding` resources to be created as part of the chart installation, add them to the azureidentities list in the values.yaml and replace the resourceID, clientID using the values for the respective user identities.
-* If you need the aad-pod-identity deployment to use it's own service principal credentials instead of the cluster service prinicipal '/etc/kubernetes/azure.json`, then uncomment this section and add the appropriate values for each required field.
+* If you need the aad-pod-identity deployment to use its own service principal credentials instead of the cluster service prinicipal '/etc/kubernetes/azure.json`, then uncomment this section and add the appropriate values for each required field.

 ```
 adminsecret: